-46. The results of the analysis of the sample provided by the Athlete establish the presence in her sample of the metabolites of two Prohibited Substances, i.e. oxandrolone and stanozolol.
+46. The results of the analysis of the sample provided by the Athlete establish the presence in her sample of the metabolites of a Prohibited Substance, i.e. stanozolol.

-- 47. The substances detected are anabolic steroids.
-They are listed in the WADA 2012 Prohibited List and in all subsequent lists under S1. - 48.
+- 47. The substance detected is an anabolic steroid.
+It is listed in the WADA 2012 Prohibited List and in all subsequent lists under S1. - 48.
 In her AAF Notification Form, the Athlete accepts the adverse analytical finding.
 In the letter dated 11 October 2016, the Athlete's counsel confirmed that the Athlete does not challenge the adverse analytical finding. - 49.
 Based on the above, the Disciplinary Commission finds that the Athlete has in any event committed an anti-doping rule violation pursuant to Art.
-2.1 of the Rules consisting in the presence of Prohibited Substances in her body.
+2.1 of the Rules consisting in the presence of a Prohibited Substance in her body.
 Such violation is even expressly admitted. - 50.
 In addition, the Disciplinary Commission observes that the circumstances support also a finding of anti-doping rule violation based on art.
 2.2 of the Rules. - 51.
-The fact that doping substances which are "classical" doping substances were detected supports this consideration. - 52.
-Oxandrolone and stanozolol are indeed both substances used as performance enhancing substances.
-There is therefore a simple and straightforward explanation for their presence in the Athlete's sample, i.e. their use as such. - 53.
+The fact that a doping substance which is a "classical" doping substance was detected supports this consideration. - 52.
+Stanozolol is indeed a substance used as a performance enhancing substance.
+There is therefore a simple and straightforward explanation for its presence in the Athlete's sample, i.e. its use as such. - 53.
 The fact that the Athlete has accepted the AAF and did not submit any explanation points in the same direction. - 54.
-In any event the existence of an anti-doping rule violation is established based on the presence of Prohibited Substances in the Athlete's sample and this is sufficient to trigger the consequences applicable pursuant to the Rules. - 55.
+In any event the existence of an anti-doping rule violation is established based on the presence of a Prohibited Substance in the Athlete's sample and this is sufficient to trigger the consequences applicable pursuant to the Rules. - 55.
 These consequences are limited to consequences in connection with the 2012 Olympic Games. - 56.
 In application of Art.
 7.1 and/or Art.
 8.1 of the Rules, the results achieved by the Athlete during the 2012 Olympic Games shall be annulled, with all resulting consequences (notably withdrawal of medal, diploma, pin etc.). - 57.
 In application of Art.
 8.3 of the Rules, the further management of the consequences of the anti-doping rule violations and in particular the imposition of sanctions over and above those related to the 2012 Olympic Games shall be conducted by the International Weightlifting Federation ("IWF").